Jhsmit/PyHDX/docs/web_app.rst

 Use the fields :guilabel:`Experiment State` to choose the 'state' of your experiment.
 In 'Experiment Exposures' you can select which exposure times to add include the dataset.

-In the :guilabel:`Drop first`'` entry the number of N-terminal residues for each peptides can be chosen which should be ignored when calculating the maximum uptake for each peptide as they are considered to fully exchange back.
-Prolines are ignored by default as they do not have exchangeable amide hydrogens.

 Next, specify the percentage of deuterium in the labelling solution in the field :guilabel:`Deuterium percentage`.
 This percentage should be as high as possible, typically >90%.